NickDiMucci/impactjs-overtime/README.md

 Overtime.
 ======
 This project was aimed to be a platformer with gameplay elements of Metroid and Castlevania.
-The project was quickly abondended in favor of switching technologies (Unity).
+The project was quickly abandoned in favor of switching technologies (Unity).

 http://mindshaftgames.appspot.com/
 http://overdevelop.blogspot.com/